reuk/wayverb/docs_source/microphone.md

 axial directions, the wave-fronts are slower, and the full energy does not reach the receiver within the simulation window.

-These results mirror those seen by Hacıhabiboglu, who also records similar large errors in diagonal directions in the highest (8kHz) band.
+These results mirror those seen by Hacıhabiboğlu, who also records similar large errors in diagonal directions in the highest (8kHz) band.
 These errors are also attributed to directional dispersion.
 Therefore, error in the results is likely due to the properties of the waveguide and the particular receiver